t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 * The telecommunication industry tends to use a model where edge computing services are deployed over NFV infrastructure at aggregation points, or in proximity to the user equipment (e.g., gNodeBs) {{ETSI_MEC_03}}.
 * Enterprise and campus solutions often interpret edge computing as an "edge cloud", that is, a smaller data center directly connected to the local network (often referred to as "on-premise").
 * The automation industry defines the edge as the connection point between IT from OT (Operational Technology).
-Hence, here edge computing sometimes referres to applying IT solutions to OT problems such as analytics, more flexible user interfaces, or simply having more compute power than an automation controller.
+Hence, here edge computing sometimes refers to applying IT solutions to OT problems such as analytics, more flexible user interfaces, or simply having more compute power than an automation controller.

 ## Example of IoT Edge Computing Use Cases